matrix-org/matrix-spec-proposals/proposals/3972-order-strings.md

 ## Proposal

 For the sake of simplicity, I will be limiting the range of characters to be just A, B and C with a limit of 3 characters.
-The important conditions are that the range of characters are continguous in the ascii table and that there is a limit.
+The important conditions are that the range of characters are contiguous in the ascii table and that there is a limit.
 These conditions will be defined as a "Dictionary" for the rest of this MSC.

 The mapping this algorithm aims to provide is shown in the dictionary below.